 Each child may have one registered address only for the purposes of determining priority for admission.
 This should be the place where the child is normally resident at the point of application or evidence of the address from which a child will attend school, in the form of written confirmation of a house purchase or a formal tenancy agreement.
-Exceptional circumstances in relation to the provision of a home address will be considered on a case-by-case basis.

 If there is shared residence of the child or a query is raised regarding the validity of an address, the Trust will consider the home address to be with the parent with primary day to day care and control of the child.
 Residency of a child may also be clarified through a child arrangement order where it is shown who has care of the child.
-Evidence may be requested to show the address to which any Child Benefit is paid and at which the child is registered with a doctor's surgery.
+Evidence may be requested to show the address to which any Child Benefit is paid and at which doctor's surgery the child is registered with.

 It is expected that parents will submit only one application for each child - any disputes in relation to the child's home address should be settled before applying, the Trust will not become involved in any parental disputes, if agreement cannot be obtained before an application is made then parents/carers may need to settle the matter through the courts.
 Where no agreement is reached or order obtained the Trust will determine the home address.

 Applications for children of Service Families will be processed and places allocated based on the proposed address (with supporting evidence) or, if the family are not able to confirm a proposed address and a unit or quartering address is provided, an allocation will be made based on the unit or quartering address.